 - Providing someone the combination to a safe intending for that person to use the combination to steal from the safe; or

 - Giving someone tools intending for that person to use them to burglarize a house.

 In short, assisting with the commission of a Nevada crime counts as “aiding and abetting”.
-Merely providing information counts if the accomplice knows the principal will use it to break the law.
+Merely providing information counts if you know the principal will use it to break the law.

-3. How many years do you get for aiding and abetting?
+3. How many years do I get for aiding and abetting?

-In most cases in Nevada, aiding and abetting carries the same punishment as the underlying crime that the defendant helped to carry out.2 For example, someone who aided and abetted a robbery would receive the standard robbery sentence of two to 15 years in Nevada State Prison.
+In most cases in Nevada, aiding and abetting carries the same punishment as the underlying crime that you helped to carry out.2 For example, aiding and abetting a robbery carries the standard robbery sentence of two to 15 years in Nevada State Prison.

 The main exception to this rule is second-degree kidnapping (NRS 200.310).
 Principals convicted of second-degree kidnapping face two to 15 years in Nevada State Prison and a possible fine of up to $15,000.
 In contrast, accomplices to 2nd degree kidnapping face the same potential prison sentence but no fine.3

-Note that federal laws for accomplice liability are largely similar to Nevada law: Defendants suspected of aiding and abetting a federal crime are charged with the underlying crime they allegedly helped the principal(s) to carry out.4
+Note that federal laws for accomplice liability are largely similar to Nevada law: If you are suspected of aiding and abetting a federal crime, you are charged with the underlying crime you allegedly helped the principal(s) to carry out.4

 4. How is conspiracy different?